 Ways to Use Sugar-Free Graham Crackers

 I’ve made this graham crackers recipe countless times over the years, in particular because my kids love them.
 It’s nice to be able to offer a healthy snack option that really competes and holds its own with the store-bought version.
 There are lots of ways to use them in snacks and desserts.
-Not all of these are low carb, but many could be easily converted:

 - Add a smear of peanut butter or homemade sugar-free Nutella